sameersbn/docker-gitlab/README.md

 ```

 For a complete list of available rake tasks please refer https://github.com/gitlabhq/gitlabhq/tree/master/doc/raketasks or the help section of your gitlab installation.

+*P.S.
+Please avoid running the rake tasks for backup and restore operations on a running gitlab instance.*

 # References
   * https://github.com/gitlabhq/gitlabhq